epfl-ada/ada-2022-project-teamrefuge2000/README.md

 Dataset MGC: movie genre dataset containing info for each movie: release date, box office revenue, runtime, country of origin, as well as main topics extracted from the summary(?).
 Subsets based on movie genre, to later answer question D.

-Dataset CC: characters characteristics dataset, containing … question E
+Dataset CC: characters characteristics dataset, using the Core-NLP dataset, to further answer question E

-Dataset AC: actors characteristics … question F
+Dataset AC: actors characteristics, containing their name, date of birth, age at movie release, height, ethnicity, and actor ID, to answer question F

 **Step 2: Investigate gender parity features in movies** based on dataset GP and create its subsets (so regarding countries, movie genres and box office revenue)